 I want to give a big heads up here that Stripe and Schedulicity's built-in processor don't communicate, so any credit cards you have collected within your previous payment processor will not be passed over to your new one.
 This will give you a fresh start with your new processor! 💸✨

 What To Expect When Switching Payment Processors

 If you have a contract with your current payment processor, you will need to read your particular contract closely to see how much advance notice you'll need to give them before leaving.
-Most processors that are not Stripe will require 30 to 45 days notice before you leave your current payment processor.
-Additionally you'll want to continue to process payments during that 30-45 day time period to avoid any Early Termination Fee or ETF.
+Most processors that are not Stripe will require 30 to 45 days' notice before leaving your current payment processor.
+Additionally, you'll want to continue to process payments during that 30-45 day time period to avoid any Early Termination Fee or ETF.

-If you're looking to switch over from a contract-based payment processor to Schedulicity Pay or Stripe, all you'll want to do is plan ahead and be patient.
-We'd hate for you to be assessed an ETF, and you'll most likely need to return any equipment to the processor (if you are leasing or renting) so you won't be charged a non-return fee as well.
+If you're looking to switch over from a contract-based payment processor to Schedulicity's built-in option or our third-party integration with Stripe, all you'll want to do is plan ahead and be patient.
+We'd hate for you to be assessed an ETF, and you'll most likely need to return any equipment to the processor (if you are leasing or renting), so you won't be charged a non-return fee as well.
 We'll be here when you're ready to switch!

-Additionally, you'll want to make sure that Unlimited Bookings Plus (for Schedulicity Pay) or our Payment Plugin add-on (for Stripe) is enabled on your account.
+Additionally, you'll want to make sure that Unlimited Plan is enabled on your account.
 You can easily check if you're unsure by heading to the My Plan area in the Schedulicity dashboard!

 Time to Disconnect & Link Up